Aaaartemis/Team8RAIChallenge/README.md

 ## Getting Started

 Prerequisites:
-Arduino IDE
+  -Arduino IDE

-Libraries:
+  -Libraries:
-Wire.h, Servo.h, Adafruit_MPU6050 (or similar)
+    -Wire.h, Servo.h, Adafruit_MPU6050 (or similar)

-QTRSensors.h (for Pololu sensor)
+    -QTRSensors.h (for Pololu sensor)

 Uploading Code:
-Connect your Arduino board via USB.
+  -Connect your Arduino board via USB.

-Open one of the sketches (e.g., Wall_Following, PIDnew) in the Arduino IDE.
+  -Open one of the sketches (e.g., Wall_Following, PIDnew) in the Arduino IDE.

-Click Upload to flash the firmware.
+  -Click Upload to flash the firmware.

-Monitor the Serial output for debugging.
+  -Monitor the Serial output for debugging.

-Press the kill switch to start functioning
+  -Press the kill switch to start functioning.